engl5674/engl5674s18/_schedule/schedule.md

         - date: 2018-03-27
           desc: 'Applying your methodologies: Heuristics and Fieldnote Work'
           readings: [ 'As needed: artifacts, fieldwork, etc.' ]
           assign: [ 'Complete your AE interview, at least 2 fieldnotes + at least 1-2 memos.', 'In class, we will coordinate a fieldnote/interview analysis day.
-To facilitate the process, I want you to create a heuristic, or <em>methodological guide</em>, for your peers.
-Accordingly, prepare a short document that articulates your research problem, questions, and a 4-5 sentence blurb about your methodology.
-In other words, those 4-5 sentences explain how and why you know what to write about in your fieldnotes, and by what epistemology guides your interpretation of such fieldnotes.
-In so doing, it should prove interesting to garner other readings of your fieldnotes.' ]
+To facilitate the process, I want you to take your experience using the matrix from YBP and create your own heuristic, or <em>methodological guide</em>, for your peers to use on a set of artifacts that you bring in for their review.
+Accordingly, prepare a short handoout that 1) Articulates the unit of experience that seems to be at the core of your research problem; 2) Your rhetorical research problem linked to that unit; and 3) A synopsis of what artifacts you brought and why.
+Then, create your own heuristic as derived from your own theoretical foundations as a matrix for your peers to use as they analyze the artifacts.' ]

       thu:
         - date: 2018-03-29